NoiRC256/TimelineBlender/README.md

-# TimelineBlender

-# Usage
+# Overview
-A `TimelineBlender` instance provides the ability to fade in and fade out a playable director's animation output.
+TimelineBlender provides the ability to fade in and fade out a playable director's animation output at any point in time.

 ### Setup
 Create a timeline blender instance.